 You may attend this event in person or join us online via MS Teams

-The Centre for Mental Health Research at the School of Health Science, City, University of London welcomes Dr. Clara Bergen to discuss their findings on gatekeeping access to mental health services after self-harm as part of the research seminar series.
+The Centre for Maternal and Child Health at the School of Health Science, City, University of London welcomes Cathryn Salisbury to discuss her findings on the use of co-production as an approach for developing and implementing community-centered interventions to reduce health inequalities as part of the research seminar series.

 About the speaker

 Cathy Salisbury is a Research Fellow in the Department of Health Services Research and Management.